 - I choose the way I speak to myself, and I choose kindness.

 Start small.
-Try one affirmation, notice any discomfort, and try to not judge it, try to continue anyway.
-With time, although not necessarily in a straight line, the discomfort will often ease.
+Try one affirmation, notice any discomfort, try not to judge it, and carry on anyway.

-- Choose one affirmation that feels most relevant
+- Choose the one affirmation that feels most relevant.

-- Morning routine: Say your affirmation while brushing your teeth.
-A small habit that sets the tone for your day.
+- Morning routine.
+Say your affirmation while brushing your teeth.
+A small habit that sets the tone for the day.

-- Phone lock screen: Set your affirmation as your lock screen—so you see it every time you check your phone.
+- Phone lock screen.
+Set one as your lock screen, so you meet it every time you check your phone.

-- Before bed: Place an affirmation card next to your bed.
-Those quiet moments before sleep or right after waking up are powerful times to be gentle with yourself.
+- Before bed.
+Keep one by the bed.
+The quiet moments before sleep and just after waking are powerful times to be gentle with yourself.

 Affirmations aren't magic spells